-When it comes to milk alternatives, it seems there are more options than ever.
+When it comes to lactose-free milk, it seems there are more options than ever.
 From soy to rice to nut milks and more, many folks are choosing nondairy milks to accommodate allergies or vegan lifestyles, or to aid with specific health concerns.
 Whatever the reason, choosing the right nondairy milk can be challenging.
 But I have all the info you need to make the right choices based on your preferences and dietary needs.

 When it comes to milk alternatives, it’s more than just soy.
-Rice, almond, hazelnut, coconut-based and many other milks are available at most supermarkets.
-Each has its own flavor and nutrition profile, but here’s what you can generally expect from the alternatives on the market today.
+Rice, almond, hazelnut, coconut-based and many other lactose-free milks are available at most supermarkets.
+Each option has its own flavor and nutrition profile, but here’s what you can generally expect from the alternatives on the market today.

 - Fewer calories but more ingredients than dairy milk.

 - Less fat than full-fat dairy milk (although coconut-based milks tend to be slightly higher in fat).

 - Higher water content (which makes an alternative a better source for hydrating than dairy milk).

 - Less protein than dairy milk (except soy milk, which is considered the closest to real dairy in terms of its protein profile).